enketo/enketo-express/README.md

 ### Translation

-The user interface was translated by: Wasilis Mandratzis-Walz (German, Greek), Luis Molina (Spanish), Martijn van de Rijdt (Dutch).
+The user interface was translated by: Tino Kreutzer (German), Wasilis Mandratzis-Walz (German, Greek), Luis Molina (Spanish), Martijn van de Rijdt (Dutch).

 _Send a message if you'd like to contribute!
-We use an easy web interface provided by Transifex._
+We use an easy web interface provided by [Transifex](https://www.transifex.com/projects/p/enketo-express/)._

 ### Funding